 Here is an example.
 There you are, trying so hard to figure out how to convince your parents to get a dog, and your Dad says, “I’m sorry – a dog is just too expensive.”

-Plus, your Dad is probably a pretty busy guy already, and he probably doesn’t have time to sit down and figure out how to get a dog in a way that won’t be so expensive.
+Now your Dad is probably a pretty busy guy already.
+He probably doesn’t have time to sit down and figure out how to get a dog in a way that won’t be so expensive.

 But you have time, right?